AOrto/AOrto.github.io/README.md

   <h2>Corcoran Announcements:</h2>
 </div>

-If you see this ask President Orton: if he was forced to choose fighting 100 chickens or 1 t-rex which would he pick?
+If you see this ask President Orton: what came first the chicken or the duck?

-also tell him this fun fact: the Jurassic park movies did not portray dinosaurs accurately but it did encourage many people to become paleontologists.
+also tell him this fun fact: a ducks internal temperature is 107°F (38°C).

-also try to find the ducks
+also try to find the ducks hidden arround the building, dont move them though.

+they know what you did.

 <h3> Gate Code: 3185</h3>
 ---